Skip to main content

 Key measures

-Student satisfaction with the intervention will be measured with the Game User Experience Satisfaction Scale and teacher acceptance of the intervention and consultation will be assessed with a researcher-developed survey.
-Fidelity will primarily be assessed by game analytics but supplemented with notes from consultant logs.
-Student outcomes will be measured by game analytics (motivation and learning), school academic and behavioral records (e.g., school grades, disciplinary actions), the Behavior Assessment Scale for Children, 3rd Edition, and the Working Alliance Inventory-Short, Revised (student-teacher relationship).
+Main outcomes were assessed using the Classroom Performance Survey, School Functioning Survey, and the Children’s Organizational Skills Scale.
+Student satisfaction with Athemos was measured with the Game User Experience Satisfaction Scale and teacher acceptance of the intervention and consultation was assessed with a researcher-developed survey.
+Fidelity was primarily assessed by game analytics but supplemented with notes from consultant logs.
+Additional outcomes were measured by game analytics (motivation and learning), school academic and behavioral records (e.g., school grades, disciplinary actions), and the Working Alliance Inventory-Short, Revised (student-teacher relationship).

 Data analytic strategy

-Focus group data will be transcribed and analyzed qualitatively and descriptive analyses will be used to analyze data from the feasibility studies.
-Data from the pilot study will be analyzed using regression analyses to determine the promise of Athemos for improving the student outcomes.
+Focus group data were quantified and tracked over time, and descriptive analyses were used to analyze data from the feasibility studies.
+Data from the pilot study were analyzed using regression analyses to determine the promise of Athemos for improving the student outcomes.

 People and institutions involved